tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ### Recommendation for other TiDB users

-TiDB acts like it is a MySQL 5.7 server, support MySQL protocol, a majority of MySQL syntax.
-You can use all of the existing MySQL client libraries, and in many cases, you won't need to change a single line of code in your application
+TiDB acts as a MySQL 5.7 server, supports MySQL protocol and a majority of MySQL syntax.
+You can use all of the existing MySQL client's libraries.
+In many cases, you won't need to change a single line of code in your application.

 **But**, you're already know, "*act like*" isn't the same meaning as "*totally like*".
-Because TiDB is built from scratch, not a MySQL fork, for new user to TiDB, usually not read carefully the whole documentation, think TiDB syntax is completely like MySQL syntax.
-Sometimes, may meet some unexpected limitations with it when do some complexity queries , when use some interface tools for MySQL native like MySQL Workbench... or when try to backup and restore TiDB with mysqldump (which isn't recommended)...
-Should take a look around toolkits (Mydumper, Syncer, Loader, TiDB Lighting,...) that PingCAP optimized for TiDB.
+Because TiDB is built from scratch, not a MySQL fork, for new user to TiDB, usually not carefully read the whole documentation, think TiDB syntax is completely like MySQL syntax.
+Sometimes, may meet up with some unexpected limitations with it when do complexity queries, or otherwise when use interface tools for MySQL native like MySQL Workbench... or when try to backup and restore TiDB with mysqldump (which isn't recommended)...
+Should take a look around [toolkits](https://pingcap.com/docs/stable/reference/tools/user-guide/) (Mydumper, Syncer, Loader, TiDB Lighting,...) that PingCAP optimized for TiDB.

 **TL;DR**: TiDB server acts like MySQL 5.7 server, but not entirely equivalent with MySQL.
 Just make sure you know what are you doing when use tool or run SQL queries (which was downright run well with MySQL).
 [Check out the list of known compatibility differences](https://pingcap.com/docs/v3.0/reference/mysql-compatibility/).
+Use the [toolkits](https://pingcap.com/docs/stable/reference/tools/user-guide/) (in case needed) to interact with TiDB which is optimized by PingCAP.

 ***

 ### Postscript

-At the present time, we're running TiDB and our other product on-premise (bare machine).
-In the future, we're planning to add more and more automation solutions for our product as it can catch up with the new technique trend as well as our business.

 We would like to thank again PingCAP Community, who has wholeheartedly give a hand endeavor to tie up the knots we meet.